-Traditionally a cake made by girls in service for their Mothers on Mothering Sunday, not only a gift but an indication of their baking skills.
+Traditionally a cake made by girls in service for their Mothers on Mothering Sunday, not only as a gift but as an indication of their baking skills.
 Nowadays it is eaten as an Easter cake.

 200g (7 oz) plain flour

 ½ tsp freshly grated nutmeg

 175g (6 oz) light soft brown sugar

 1 lemon, grated rind

 700g (1lb 9 oz) mixed fruit with peel

 1 egg white or 1 tbsp apricot jam